DavaoSecurity/InfoGath/README.md

 # InfoGath
-Scripts to be run in Kali Linux for genral Information Gathering by Nathan W Jones nat@davaosecurity.com
+Scripts to be run in Kali Linux for genral Information Gathering by Nathan W Jones nat@davaosecurity.com for EC-Council ECE Credits.